vin0010/SystemDesign/README.md

 # SystemDesign
+> Many think that system design interview is all about a person's technical design skills.
+It is much more than that.
+An effective system design interview gives strong signals about a person's ability to collaborate, to work under pressure, and to resolve ambiguity constructively.
+The ability to ask good questions is also an essential skill, and many interviewers specifically look for this skill.

 Concurrency
 - Higher concurrency means more open connections, more active threads, more messages being processed at the same time, and more CPU context switches.